-Studies show that you are more likely to get better grades, stay in engineering, and get better, higher paying jobs if you have enhanced study skills before starting college and if you understand how your engineering degree can be used.
+Studies show that you are more likely to get better grades, stay in engineering, and get better, higher paying jobs if you have enhanced study skills before starting college, as well as if you understand how your engineering degree can be used.
 To help you along the road of success, the Whitacre College of Engineering offers the ConocoPhillips Academic Success Bridge Program at Texas Tech.

 The ConocoPhillips Academic Success Bridge Program provides study skills training, academic preparation training, tutoring, mentoring, and other academic support services.
 After completing the ConocoPhillips Academic Success Bridge Program, we believe that you will have an academic foundation and the confidence to succeed in engineering.

-The program consists of a basic math concepts review, combined with hands-on learning experiences, to show how math is fun and a critical component of all aspects of engineering.
+The program consists of a basic math concepts review, combined with hands-on learning experiences, in order to show how math is fun and a critical component of all aspects of engineering.
 Other benefits of the program include social and academic networking with students, faculty, and staff.

 In the past, more than 80% of participating students were eligible for Calculus I at the completion of the week-long course.
 The program cost is a non-refundable deposit of $175 plus the cost of tuition and fees for one hour (ENGR 1106) course.
 The difference will be added to your fall semester tuition bill at the beginning of the program.
 Limited scholarships are available for students with financial need.